-Upload this declaration to the ACCESS REQUEST for distance education.
+Upload this declaration to the access request for distance education.

+Date:

+Signature:

+Principal name:

-When this assessment indicates that the home environment lacks the capacity to support the student, a managed environment, drawing on resources from the home school and community, must be established locally to proceed or be assessed by the local Director, Educational Leadership as an Extraordinary Circumstances Enrolment in category 2.10.
+When this assessment indicates that the home environment lacks the capacity to support the student, a managed environment, drawing on resources from the home school and community, must be established locally to proceed or be assessed by the local Director, Educational Leadership as an extraordinary circumstances enrolment as outlined in section 2.10 in this document.